JSBSim-Team/jsbsim-reference-manual/docs/_mypages/0003a_user-manual-overview.md

 For this research, a framework of software applications has been developed for generating and controlling a population of flight simulation scenarios in presence of assigned wind and turbulence fields.
 JSBSim was used in the framework as a flight dynamics model, with its autopilot systems adapted for simulating a realistic pilot behavior during navigation.
 The wind distribution in the turbine wakes were calculated with OpenFOAM, and provided as input for the dynamic model.

+### TFASA - Test Flying Academy of South Africa

+The Test Flying Academy of South Africa has been using JSBSim as the basis for a ground based Variable Stability System (VSS) simulator for test pilot training.
+The aerodynamic stability and control coefficients of a base aircraft model are modified to demonstrate their effect on flying tasks.
+Actuators are also modelled to show their potential effect on PIO given varying amounts of lag, delay and rate limits.

+Both fixed wing aircraft and rotary aircraft are simulated with programmable force-feedback inceptors in order to also demonstrate the effects of Flight Control Mechanical Characteristics (FCMC).

+JSBSim is integrated with Prepar3D to make use of Prepar3D's outside visuals which are rendered on either three large LCDs or connected to a triple projector setup rendering a 180 degree view.

 ---

 **TODO**